Lynkels2/100-days-of-code/log.md

 **Today's Progress**: Good day the Whack a mole project is the last project on  JavaScript 30 course. and i completed that Today.
 Way to go..💃

 ### Day47: August 10th 2017

 **Today's Progress**: Done and Dusted JavaScript 30 back to freecodecamp projects Tictactoe haven’t touched that in a while.
 I resumed work on it hoping to complete it within the weekend.

 ### Day48: August 11th 2017

 **Today's Progress**: Yaay!!
 One more day  before i throw a party… Kidding i’m excited I’ve gone this far looking out for more resources i can use for the remaining part of the challenge and i also possible projects i can work on.

 ### Day49: August 12th 2017

 **Today's Progress**: I had several things to do that i could hardly find time to continue coding.
-Had a hard time setting up ubutu for windows but yeah i finally solved it.Yaaay Day 50 tomorrow i'm growing but not the way i wouldf have imagined if not for #100Daysofcode
+Had a hard time setting up ubuntu for windows but yeah i finally solved it.Yaaay Day 50 tomorrow i'm growing but not the way i would have imagined if not for #100Daysofcode

 **Link to work** [Weekly Update](https://giftegwuenu.wordpress.com/2017/08/12/my-journey-so-far-100daysofcode-day-43-day-49/)